Universal vaccine mandates make sense

-Last week, Gov. Jay Inslee showed important leadership by mandating COVID vaccines for most state employees and hundreds of thousands of health care workers.
+Last week, Gov. Jay Inslee showed important leadership by mandating COVID-19 vaccines for most state employees and hundreds of thousands of health care workers.
 Other agencies, governments, and private businesses should follow suit and require vaccines.

 This is a needed next step to bring the delta variant under control and finally return to normalcy.

-For most employees, wide adoption of a vaccine mandate to be able to work alongside others means only having to produce their COVID vaccination record card.
+For most employees, wide adoption of a vaccine mandate to be able to work alongside others means only having to produce their COVID-19 vaccination record card.

 For the holdouts, we — as a community — have reached a tipping point.